 - Cartilage Defects:

 The bones of our knee are covered by a thick smooth layer of “articular cartilage”.
 Injuries and certain diseases like Osteochondritis Dessicans (OCD) can cause defects or holes to occur in the cartilage layer.
 If you have a cartilage defect then the surfaces of your knee are no longer smooth, and your knee is likely to pop, snap or grind.This is an uncommon cause of painful snapping in the knee.
+Procedures such as MACI are making it easier to heal cartilage defects or injuries.
 Click here to learn more about cartilage defects.

-- Patella Instability: The patella or kneecap sits in a groove on the front of your femur.
+- Kneecap Dislocations: Dislocations of the kneecap or patella are far more common than we used to believe.
+If you were participating in a sport, twisted and felt a pop then there is a chance that your kneecap dislocated.
+The patella or kneecap sits in a groove on the front of your femur.
 It should sit perfectly centered within that groove.
 Sometimes the patella tilts to one side, or sometimes it slides out of the groove completely.
-This is a very complex issue that requires an evaluation by an Orthopedist who specializes in disorders of the patella and and mal-tracking or instability disorders.
+We cover patella dislocations and malalignment as a cause of knee popping in this post.
+This is a very complex issue that requires an evaluation by an Orthopedist who specializes in disorders of the patella and mal-tracking or instability disorders.